 Delicate confections, cucumber sandwiches,

-made by her hand, just for the occasion.
+made by her hand, for just this occasion.

 Rose petal blossoms, painted on china.

-The most beautiful tea set, oh, how divine it was!
+The most beautiful tea set, oh, how divine!

 Envious eyes, covetously pined for it!

 She wore a floppy garden hat, a dress of mauve, and there she sat.